Lutando/docs-oxd/sources/index.md

 (4). oxd subscriptions help support this project so you can see more enhancements faster;

 (5).
-There are oxd libraries for Php, Python, Java, Node, Ruby, C#, Perl and Go.
+There are oxd libraries for Php, Python, Java, Node, Ruby, C#, .Net, Perl and Go.
 If your application is programmed in another language, oxd has a simple JSON/REST API;

 (6).
 There are oxd plugins for many popular applications like: Wordpress, Drupal, Magento, OpenCart, SugarCRM, SuiteCRM, Roundcube, Shopify, and Kong.
 More are being added too.
 Next on the list are: MatterMost, RocketChat, NextCloud, and Liferay.

-Peruse these docs and the [oxd code on Github](https://github.com/GluuFederation/oxd) to learn more about how oxd works.
+Peruse these docs and the [oxd code on Github](https://github.com/GluuFederation/oxd) to learn more about the project.
 When you're ready to deploy, head over to the website to [get your oxd license](https://oxd.gluu.org).

 # Overview